CitadelStronghold/gem/docs/Setup.md

 > passwd \<username\>

 > EDITOR=helix visudo
-- Uncomment the "%wheel ALL=..." line
+- Uncomment the first "%wheel ALL=..." line
 - Add `Defaults timestamp_timeout=60`
     - This makes a password only be required each hour for `sudo`